klaytn/kips/KIPs/kip-82.md

 | `reward.usekip82`   | bool   | Whether the new algorithm is used or not             | false         |
 | `reward.kip82ratio` | string | The relative ratio between basic and staking rewards | "20/80"       |

 During integer arithmetics, minuscule remaining amounts may be emitted as by-products.
-Such remaining amounts will be added to the KGF portion.
+Such remaining amounts will be added to the proposer or KGF portion.
 Below pseudocode illustrates the new reward distribution algorithm.
 Note: `//` is round down integer division.

 ```python
 from collections import defaultdict